May or may not be due to the method.

 - Explain that some cramping also is common in the first 3 to 6 months of IUD use, particularly during monthly bleeding.
 Generally, this is not harmful and usually decreases over time.

-- If severe cramping continues beyond the rst 2 days after insertion, evaluate for partial expulsion or perforation.
+- If severe cramping continues beyond the first 2 days after insertion, evaluate for partial expulsion or perforation.

 - The copper-bearing IUD may contribute to anemia if a woman already has low iron blood stores before insertion and the IUD causes heavier monthly bleeding.